 Federal funding updates

-This webpage serves as the centralized location for updates regarding federal funding during the current transition period for the Trump Administration.
+This webpage serves as the centralized location for updates regarding federal research funding.
+Updates and resources for all other federal actions can be found here.

 Updates